bilalazh/Youtube-GruvboxDark/Readme.md

 ## Prerequisites <a name="Pre"></a>
-Theme works with either Light or Dark Theme enabled (Some areas may differ between light and dark modes)
+Theme works with either Light or Dark Theme enabled (Some areas may differ between light and dark modes) *Consider using Dark mode when usig this theme ( This makes sure all the edge cases are covered in case there is some pop up or  some sub menu was not properly overidden*

 ----------------------------------------------------------------------
 ## _Important:_